 As a small business owner, your ‘To do’ list is never-ending.
-With time and resources stretched, you have to prioritise.
+With time and resources stretched, you have to prioritize.
 And, somehow, getting to grips with SEO never seems to make the cut.

 We get it!
 You’re busy, and the direct benefit of being more visible in organic search results is just not as clear-cut as say, investing in paid advertising.
 But your prospective customers are 8.5 times more likely to follow an organic link than a paid one.